Code view and Power Fx

 4. Select Close code editor in the upper right after exploring this feature.

-Power Fx is now available in the preview release of Microsoft Copilot Studio.
+Power Fx is now available in Microsoft Copilot Studio.
 With Power Fx, you can add functions, similar to how makers currently do in canvas apps from Microsoft Power Apps, within the Microsoft Copilot Studio authoring canvas.
 You can use Power FX in Message and Question nodes, when you're using the variable node, and in other areas such as Question behavior and Adaptive cards.
 This feature gives you greater control over the data that's displayed to customers and users within the conversational interface.
-Additionally, it allows you to perform common operations in the runtime of Microsoft Copilot Studio.
+Additionally, it allows you to perform common operations at runtime.

 The following task goes through a basic scenario of using Power Fx within a variable and then displaying the value to the user.